1977 B.R.S.C.C. Trophy

 The 1977 B.R.S.C.C.
 Trophy was a non-championship Formula Three race, held at the Mallory Park circuit, in Leicestershire, England, on 4 September.
-The race saw Stephen South, who won the previous year’s corresponding race (Griffin Golden Helmet Trophy), return to win again.
+The race saw Stephen South, who won the previous year's corresponding race (Griffin Golden Helmet Trophy), return to win again.

 Report

 Entry

-A total of just 17 F3 cars were entered for the event, however of those, only 11 took part in qualifying and race.
-Of those who were entered, but did not arrive included both the Unipart Racing Team’s cars and neither did one for up and coming young English driver, Nigel Mansell.
+A total of just 17 F3 cars were entered for the event.
+However, of those, only 11 took part in qualifying and the race.
+Those that were entered but did not arrive included both the Unipart Racing Team's cars and a car that would have been driven by English driver, Nigel Mansell.

 Qualifying

 Stephen South took pole position, with a time of 44.2 secs.

 Race

 After 20 laps of the Mallory Park circuit, South took the chequered flag, in a time of 15:07.0 mins. averaging a speed of 107.166 mph.
 Second place went to Mario Pati, who was over 28 secs. behind.
 Just 0.2 of second separate Pati from Ian Grob who completed the podium.
-The race however saw four taken out following a startline crash, leaving just seven cars running after Gerard’s, the first corner.
+The race however saw four taken out following a startline crash, leaving just seven cars running after Gerard's, the first corner.